ApraxiaVerbal apraxia; Dyspraxia; Speech disorder - apraxia; Childhood apraxia of speech; Apraxia of speech; Acquired apraxia

 - Limb-kinetic apraxia.
 Difficulty making precise movements with an arm or leg.
 It becomes impossible to button a shirt or tie a shoe.

 Exams and Tests

-The following tests may be performed if the cause of the disorder is not known:
+The following tests may be done if the cause of the disorder is not known:

-- CT or MRI scans of the brain may help show a tumor, stroke, or other brain injury
+scans of the brain may help show a tumor, stroke, or other brain injury.

 Standardized language and intellectual tests should be done if apraxia of speech is suspected.
 Testing for other learning disabilities may also be needed.

-Occupational and speech therapists may help both patients and their caregivers learn ways to deal with the apraxia.
-However, because people with apraxia have trouble following instructions, occupational therapy is difficult.
+Occupational and speech therapists play an important role in helping both people with apraxia and their caregivers learn ways to deal with the disorder.

 - Avoid giving complex directions.

 - Speak in a normal tone of voice.
 Speech apraxia is not a hearing problem.

 - DO NOT assume that the person understands.